 Our customers have trusted us with their business, and they’ve helped us win awards for our service.Check out our most recent awards

 The manufacturer’s warranty always applies.See more details

-Furman's SPR-20i prevents unstable AC power from holding back the performance of your home theater or music system.
+If you have a heavy-duty 20-amp circuit powering your audio/video system, Furman's SPR-20i prevents unstable AC power from holding back its performance.
 It also guards against harmful power spikes and surges, and filters out the noise riding along on your home's electrical wiring.
 Never heard of Furman?
 Most studio engineers have.
 The company's spent over 30 years meeting the extreme AC power demands of professional recording, film, and broadcast studios.